Abraham Shushan: Political career

 Shushan became involved in Louisiana politics as a supporter in the political machine of Huey Long.
-Long was criticized by Gerald L. K. Smith, a racist and anti-semitic politician, of having "too many Jews" in circle, which "Shushan resented."
+Long was criticized by Gerald L. K. Smith, a racist and antisemitic politician, of having "too many Jews" in circle, which "Shushan resented."
 After Long was assassinated, Shushan and his allies had Smith fired and his Share Our Wealth program eliminated.

 Appointed to the New Orleans Levee Board in 1920 by Governor John M. Parker, he was reappointed by successive administrations and became president of the Board in 1929.
 He was a member of the Levee Board during the Great Mississippi Flood of 1927.

-Shushan was involved in fundraising for John H. Overton during the Election of 1932, which lead later to legal trouble for him.
+Shushan was involved in fundraising for John H. Overton during the Election of 1932, which led later to legal trouble for him.
 The defeated incumbent, Edwin S. Broussard, accused Overton, and Shushan and his other supporters of voter fraud; the United States Senate held hearings, but Overton was seated without opposition.

 It was under his direction that the lakefront sea wall and the New Orleans Lakefront Airport were constructed.
 Originally, in 1934, that airport was named in his honor.
 In 1935, he was tried for Federal tax and money laundering charges under the Internal Revenue Code by a special prosecutor, former Texas Governor Dan Moody, but was found not guilty.
 However, due to the scandal, his name was literally and figuratively removed from the airport, in a move similar to a Damnatio memoriae.
 His role in the Long machine ended due to the tax evasion scandal, despite his acquittal.
 The scandal was cited by scholar Zephyr Teachout as one of the most notorious corruption scandals in American history.

 He ended up being sued by Louisiana Attorney General on behalf of the Levee Board, and the case reached the Louisiana Supreme Court in 1940.
 In 1941, the United States Court of Appeals for the Fifth Circuit upheld Shushan's conviction for wire fraud.